 The overall rate increase for active employees and, also, the one applied to the Gold CDHP, is 12.9 percent.
 That said, FY21 rate increases for active subscribers range from 12.9 percent to 14.7 percent, depending on the health plan they are enrolled in.
-(See the filed rates on the next page.)
+(See the filed rates below.)